Sushant case:CBI questions actor's flat-mate on 6th day in row | Arts

 Sushant case:CBI questions actor's flat-mate on 6th day in row

 The CBI continued to grill Sushant Singh Rajput's flat-mate Siddharth Pithani in the actor's death case on the sixth consecutive day on Wednesday, a police official said.
-Pithani's questioning is going on since the last six hours at the DRDO guest house at Kalina in Santacruz, where the Central Bureau of Investigation (CBI) officials are staying, he said.
+Apart from Pithani, manager of a resort where Rajput had stayed for a brief period was also seen visiting the DRDO guest house at Kalina in Santacruz, where the Central Bureau of Investigation (CBI) officials are staying.

+The three were again taken to the flat on Sunday and questioned at the DRDO guest house.
+The manager of Water Stone Resort in Andheri, where Rajput had stayed for some time, also visited the DRDO guest house on Wednesday.
+He had been summoned by the CBI, the police official said.

-The Supreme Court last week upheld the transfer of an FIR, lodged by Rajput's father in Patna against actor Rajput's girlfriend Rhea Chakraborty and others for allegedly abetting his suicide and misappropriating his money, to the CBI.
-After Rajput was found hanging in his apartment, the Mumbai Police registered a case of accidental death.
+The Supreme Court last week upheld the transfer of an FIR, lodged by Rajput's father in Patna against Rajput's girlfriend Rhea Chakraborty and others for allegedly abetting his suicide and misappropriating his money, to the CBI.

 ALSO READ